-Even though the intensity of the experience depends on the THC and CBD concentration, the path which the experience will take, that is whether it will be relaxing, uplifting, euphoric, or something completely new is due to CBD terpenes.
+Even though the intensity of the experience depends on the THC and CBD concentration, the path that the experience will take, whether it will be relaxing, uplifting, euphoric, or something completely new, is due to CBD terpenes.
 There is a helpful analogy with a car.
 If cannabinoids (THC and CBD) are the engine, the CBD terpenes are the steering wheel.
 If cannabinoids provide the power and the drive, CBD terpenes know the destination.

 Terpenes and Vaping

 CBD manufacturers have known this for some time.
-This knowledge, as well as the ability to extract specific terpenes, has given us an option to infuse our CBD products with various combinations of terpenes, all based on the desired effect, and aroma, we wished to achieve.
+This knowledge and the ability to extract specific terpenes have given us an option to infuse our CBD products with various combinations of terpenes, all based on the desired effect and aroma we wished to achieve.

-So it is thanks to CBD terpenes that we can provide you guys with such a large supply of various CBD vape cartridges.
+Thanks to CBD terpenes, we can provide you guys with such a large supply of various CBD vape cartridges.
 Thanks to CBD terpenes, you can choose whether to enjoy the uplifting and euphoric combination of mango, pineapple, and pine flavor in our Pineapple Express or to go a bit simpler with a care-free, relaxed kick of tropical experience with Banana Kush.
-If you wish to learn more about terpenes’ beneficial effect on health and some of the most important CBD terpenes, feel free to read on.
+If you wish to learn more about terpenes’ beneficial effects on health and some of the most important CBD terpenes, feel free to read on.